Chocobozzz/PeerTube/support/doc/server/code.md

 ![Architecture scheme](https://github.com/Chocobozzz/PeerTube/blob/master/support/doc/server/upload-video.png)

-When a user uploads a video, the rest API create the torrent file and then adds it to its Mongo database.
+When a user uploads a video, the rest API create the torrent file and then adds it to its database.

 If a user wants to watch the video, the tracker will indicate all other users that are watching the video + the HTTP url for the WebSeed.